-Drug possession is a serious matter.
+Drug possession charges are a serious matter.
 Let me help.
 In California, drug possession can be either a misdemeanor or a felony offense.
 But it is a serious matter because you can also be charged with transportation or selling a controlled substance, crimes which carry even stiffer penalties.
 In building your defense, we will focus on what happened during search and seizure.
 If any evidence was illegally obtained, we find out and get that evidence thrown out.
 Not every lawyer has search and seizure experience.
 You need an experienced San Diego drug possession attorney from the Law Offices of Elliott N. Kanter.
 It’s your future.
-Call the Law Offices of Elliott N. Kanter at 619-330-5881 for a no-cost, no-obligation consultation.
+Call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation.

 COMMON DRUG MISDEMEANORS AND FELONIES EXPLAINED BY SAN DIEGO ATTORNEYS

 The type and amount of the drug in question helps determine if the crime is charged as a misdemeanor or felony.
 We will focus on determining if any evidence was illegally obtained.

 Marijuana – Misdemeanor if you’re caught with a small amount.
 Large amounts may be charged as a felony if the intent to sell can be proven.

 Heroin, Ecstasy, or Cocaine – Felony.
 Penalties for possessing large amounts include a mandatory minimum one year in prison.

 Methamphetamine, Crack, GHB, and Prescription Drugs Such as Codeine or Vicodin – Felony.
 Most likely time in prison as well.

 WHAT IS POSSESSION OF A CONTROLLED SUBSTANCE IN CALIFORNIA?
 AN ATTORNEY ANSWERS THIS COMMON QUESTION